Table of Contents

 Each product that is registered must adhere to precise labeling standards, which include receiving designations such as ML for imported food products, MD for those manufactured domestically, and SP designated specifically for small and medium enterprises that are being mentored.

-To successfully navigate the registration process with BPOM, one must submit several administrative documents including:
+To successfully navigate the registration process with BPOM, one must submit several administrative documents, including:

-• A drafted application letter
+- A drafted application letter

-• The API denoting Importer’s Permit
+- The API denoting the Importer’s Permit

-• A formal Authorization Letter from overseas manufacturers
+- A formal Authorization Letter from overseas manufacturers

-• Certificates proving adherence to Good Manufacturing Practices (GMP)
+- Certificates proving adherence to Good Manufacturing Practices (GMP)

-• SIUP referring to Trading License
+- SIUP refers to Trading License

-• The company’s NPWP signifying Taxpayer Identification Number
+- The company’s NPWP signifying Taxpayer Identification Number

 Specific documentation may vary depending on what type of product is being registered.
 This might include acquiring a NIB reflecting the Single Business Identity Number, Trade Business License, or an API pointing towards Importer Identification Number.
 Based on the specific category under which a product falls within their inventory list, BPOM retains discretion in requesting Documents if deemed necessary.